 Keep in mind that the procedure outlined in the video and in the article below covers both Nissan and Infiniti automobiles with the filter located behind the glove box.

-Many automotive consumers don't realize that the Infiniti M, Q and G series remain nothing more than a fancy Nissan Maxima and Nissan Altima.
-And the Nissan Murano lurks below the sleek body panels of the Infiniti FX35 for that matter.
+Many automotive consumers don't realize that the Infiniti Q50 Red Sport and G series remain nothing more than a fancy Nissan Maxima and Nissan Altima respectively.

+In adition, the Nissan Murano lurks below the sleek body panels of the Infiniti FX35 for that matter.